ritlew/django-hls-video/CONTRIBUTING.md

 2. I will review it and suggest changes or start discussions.

-3. The pull request wil be merged into dev when approved.
+3. The pull request will be merged into dev when approved.

 ## Building
-The project is developed, tested, and deployed with the use of docker. and docker-compose.
+The project is developed, tested, and deployed with the use of docker and docker-compose.
 There are several components/services that are necessary to make the project functional.